 the dark area of skin that surrounds the nipple of the breast.

-drugs that keep the adrenal glands from making estrogens.
-They are used to treat hormone-sensitive breast cancer in women after menopause.
+drugs that lower estrogen levels by blocking the enzyme (aromatase) that converts androgens into estrogen.
+These drugs are used to treat hormone-sensitive breast cancer in women after menopause.
 Examples include anastrozole (Arimidex®), letrozole (Femara®), and exemestane (Aromasin®).
-Aromatase inhibitors are being tested to find out if they can also be used to reduce breast cancer risk in women after menopause.
+These drugs are also being tested to see if they can reduce breast cancer risk in women after menopause.
 See also chemoprevention, estrogen, hormone therapy, menopause.

 an inflatable cuff implanted to squeeze the urethra or anus shut and help a person control their urine or stool.
 See also incontinence, sphincter.